tsandall/aoc2020/README.md

 # Day 4

 The logic to validate the passport records is concise and readable.
 Moreover, given the helper rules for the solution, interesting ad-hoc queries could be implemented without much effort.
 The nature of the problem is a great fit for Rego (similar to Day 1).

+# Day 5

+This one was more fun.
+I didn't immediately make the connection between the characters and the binary representation of the row/column number (e.g., "RLR" => 101 => 5).
+I ended up encoding the rows and columns into trees and then mapping the characters to lookups in the tree.
+In retrospect, the binary representation is obvious.